-This real estate law practice guide will provide you with all the information you need to get started.
+This blog will provide you with all the information you need to get started or enhance your real estate law practice.
 We’ll discuss the basics as well as tips on how to grow your business.
 So, whether you’re just starting out or you’ve been practicing for a while, this post is for you.

 You’ll need to identify the real estate practice areas you want to focus on.
 There’s a possibility for expertise in all areas of real estate law including: